LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Selection ranges

-- The "Expand Selection" command can be used to expand the selection to next level using the hierarchy: word, line, block comment or directive or clause, entity, file.
+- The "Expand Selection" command can be used to expand the selection to next level using the hierarchy: word, line, comment or directive or clause or grammar rule, predicate or non-terminal definition, entity, file.
+The "Shrink Selection" command can be used to shrink the selection to the previous level.

 ### Formatting support